Our team reflects the multiregional and multi-layered nature of our network and includes:

 She served as chair of the European Institute for Gender Equality (EU Agency) and Vice- President of the European Inter University Centre for Human Rights and Democratisation.
 She is a founding member of the Mediterranean Women Mediators Network, and a member of the scientific advisory board of the European Yearbook of Human Rights.

 She has a great interest, and long experience, in the nexus of human rights and gender equality.
 She has participated in and led several national and international research projects.
 She served as lead author in the United Nations Global Study on Children Deprived of Liberty and the European Parliament study on Women’s Rights During Democratic Transitions.
 She has served as academic convener/speaker at high-level international events and has taught/delivered lectures around the world.

-Chiara Altafin is research manager at the Global Campus Headquarters in Venice, where she worked as one of the lead researchers on the UN Global Study on Children Deprived of Liberty, and as senior researcher on the FP7 project 'Fostering Human Rights Among European (External and Internal) Policies'.
+Dr. Chiara Altafin is Research Manager at the Global Campus Headquarters in Venice, where she worked as senior researcher on the FP7 project FRAME 'Fostering Human Rights Among European (External and Internal) Policies', and as one of the lead researchers on the UN Global Study on Children Deprived of Liberty, serving as lead author in one of its chapters.
+She leads the Global Study component of the project ACRiSL ‘Advancing Child Rights Strategic Litigation’.
 She has been a teaching fellow for the European Master’s in Human Rights and Democratisation since September 2015.

-Her main research interests are: children’s rights; economic, social and cultural rights in times of crisis, including in contexts of armed conflict and occupation; business and human rights; social justice; and environmental justice.
+Dr. Altafin’s main research interests are: children’s rights; economic, social and cultural rights in times of crisis, including in contexts of armed conflict and occupation; business and human rights; social justice; environmental and climate justice; and governance.